 Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

-In addition to the immediate 9-track digital download and 9 leadsheets, click on this option to buy a CD. $2 shipping will be added on domestic or Canadian orders, $8 shipping on international orders.
+In addition to the immediate 9-track digital download and 9 leadsheets, click on this option to buy a CD. $2 shipping will be added on domestic orders, $10 for Canadian, $15 shipping on international orders.